Understanding shutter speed, both slow and fast.

 “A couple months ago, I was photographing cheetahs that were hunting,” animal photographer and New York Times best-selling author Carli Davidson tells us.
 “You can’t just say, ‘Hey, can you redo that?
 Can you slow down and do that again because my shutter speed wasn’t fast enough and the image is blurry?’”

-Experimentation with shutter speed in advance of a shoot will help give you a mastery of what you need and when you need it.
+Experimentation with shutter speed in advance of a shoot will help to give you a mastery of what you need and when you need it.

 How different shutter speeds capture motion.